devottys/devottys-www/about.md

 ## Communitty center

-BlueBird.sh is a prosocial network of like-minded devottys.
+BlueBird Shell is a prosocial network of like-minded devottys.
 Our charter includes:

   - educational resources
   - community-benefit programs
   - recreational facilities

-The dream is a hosted "BlueBird Terminal" with collaborative data analysis, multi-network chat, and multiplayer games.
+The dream is a hosted "BlueBird Terminal" with collaborative data analysis, multi-network chat, and multiplayer games ([MMO](https://en.wikipedia.org/wiki/Massively_multiplayer_online_game) [ZZT](https://en.wikipedia.org/wiki/ZZT)?).
-There will probably be something like an [MMO](https://en.wikipedia.org/wiki/Massively_multiplayer_online_game) [ZZT](https://en.wikipedia.org/wiki/ZZT).

-If this sounds like your jam, subscribe to our newsletter or Patreon above!
+If this sounds like your jam, <a href="javascript:;" onclick="ml_account('webforms', '3830851', 'i4f5p2', 'show')">subscribe to our newsletter</a> and/or [Patreon](https://www.patreon.com/bePatron?u=13873753&redirect_uri=https%3A%2F%2Fbluebird.sh%2F)!

 ::::::